mbround18/valheim-docker/README.md

 ## Running with Docker

+> This image does use verion 3+ for all of its compose examples.
+Please use Docker engine >=20.
 > [If you are looking for a guide on how to get started click here](https://github.com/mbround18/valheim-docker/discussions/28)
 >
 > Mod Support!
 It is supported to launch the server with BepInEx but!!!!! as a disclaimer!
 You take responsibility for debugging why your server won't start.